The Suśruta Project

 • Searchable etext of the Carakasaṃhitā with Cakrapāṇis commentary at the NIIMH;

-• Searchable etext of the several Nighaṇṭus at the NIIMH;
+• Searchable etext of several Nighaṇṭus at the NIIMH;

-• Searchable text of the Mādhavanidāna at tthe NIIMH;
+• Searchable etext of the Mādhavanidāna at the NIIMH;

 Recent Blog Posts